peterkhe1999/CheatSheet/OSEP/README.md

 * -out cert.crt: Output file for the certificate.
 * -keyout priv.key: Output file for the private key.

-Change the CipherString in the `/etc/ssl/openssl.cnf` config file or our reverse HTTPS shell will not work properly.
+Change the CipherString in the `/etc/ssl/openssl.cnf` config file or our reverse HTTPS shell will not work properly:

-Remove the "@SECLEVEL=2" string, as the SECLEVEL option limits the usable hash and cypher functions in an SSL or TLS connection, i.e. set this to "DEFAULT", which allows all.
+- Remove the "@SECLEVEL=2" string, as the SECLEVEL option limits the usable hash and cypher functions in an SSL or TLS connection, i.e. set this to "DEFAULT", which allows all.

 `CipherString=DEFAULT@SECLEVEL=2` > `CipherString=DEFAULT`